 Software

 PSSE will be used by the ERCOT Planning Coordinator and Transmission Planners to build the GIC system models.
 Models will not be created in any other format by ERCOT.
-The PSSE version used will follow the version used by the Steady State Working Group.
+The PSSE version used will follow the version used by the Steady State Working Group with the exception of using PSSE 34 for initial model build.

 GIC System Models – General

 For the 200 kV system and above, actual data should be used for the GIC system model.
 Typical data based upon actual data can be used if actual data is not available.